-- Organisations understand how to meet their legal requirements
+- Organizations understand how to meet their legal requirements

 - Meeting specific statutory reporting requirements

-- Organisations can demonstrate they are environmentally responsible
+- Organizations can demonstrate they are environmentally responsible

-- Organisations can demonstrate their environmental policy is implemented
+- Organizations can demonstrate their environmental policy is implemented

 - Understanding environmental interactions of products, services & activities